Before debugging, have this ready:Documentation Index

 Replies not syncing: full checklist

-If handoff creates a ticket but replies do nothing:- Confirm the ticket has the
+If handoff creates a ticket but replies do nothing:- Confirm the ticket has a handoff comment posted on the associated HubSpot conversation (AI summary, sentiment, language, OpenCX session link).

 - Confirm the reply was sent as a public message, not an internal note.